A couple walking among the stacks of painted boulders in Seven Magic Mountains.

 Japan Kyoto Cherry Blossom

-Osaka is one of the best places to visit in March if you fancy exploring Japan this spring.
+Osaka is one of the best places to visit in March to explore Japan in the spring.
 As well as being a prime destination to experience Japan’s magical cherry blossom, Osaka also has a rich and diverse culture.
 Its incredible landmarks include the famous Osaka castle and the iconic Shitennō-ji temple: one of the oldest Buddhist temples in Japan.

-However, one of the biggest draws to visiting Osaka has to be the food.
-Japan is famous for its cuisine – but Osaka has come under some serious consideration for the illustrious title of ‘Food Capital of the World’.
+One of the biggest draws for me is the food.
 Osakans take their food very seriously, so much so that it’s become something of a joke throughout Japan about how much people are willing to spend on food.
 Must-try dishes include okonomiyaki (a local fried pancake), takoyaki (battered octopus), udon noodles and, of course, sushi.

 8. Las Vegas, USA